slaby93/frontend_recruiting_task_wimdu/TASK.md

 Your task is to:

 Basic react/redux:
+1) Pass props to 'src/routes/App' component from AppContainer in order to fetch data remotely.
+HINT: You should do this in src/routes/AppContainer file.
 1) Connect 'src/routes/App' component to redux state.
-HINT: You should do this in src/routes/AppContainer file.
 2) When user click button 'Fetch users' inside <App/>, you will need to call fetchUsers props (which is a function).
 You will receive props:

 isRequesting -> true.false meaning that we are fetching data